5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 It's  plus 
 ~~~

 Here we have another problem: we want the dot only to be a match when there is a digit to both the left and the right of the dot.
-Our search pattern is not dealing with this, therefore the trailing `.` is a match.
+Our search pattern does not deal with this, so the trailing `.` is a match.
 We will tackle this problem soon.

 Character classes work for letters as well: